Inuit Post-Secondary Education Strategy

 Deadline

-Inuit students, service providers and post-secondary institutions who are interested in accessing available funding should consult Inuit Tapiriit Kanatami or their respective Inuit land-claim organization.
+Inuit students, service providers and post-secondary institutions who are interested in accessing available funding should consult Inuit Tapiriit Kanatami or their respective Inuit land-claim organization for application deadlines.

 How to apply

-Inuit students, service providers and post-secondary institutions who are interested in accessing available funding should consult Inuit Tapiriit Kanatami or their respective Inuit land-claim organization.
+Inuit students, service providers and post-secondary institutions who are interested in accessing available funding should consult Inuit Tapiriit Kanatami or their respective Inuit land-claim organization for more information on how to apply.

 Additional financial assistance for Inuit students